agmada-asa/WikiDream/README.md

 WikiDream is a high-end, minimalist Wikipedia reader application designed to elevate the reading experience of the world's largest encyclopedia.
 Built with modern web technologies and a focus on beautiful, functional design, WikiDream provides a distraction-free, aesthetically pleasing environment for knowledge discovery.

+## Try it out

+You can try out the live version of WikiDream here: [https://wikidream.vercel.app/wiki/Wikipedia](https://wikidream.vercel.app/wiki/Wikipedia)

 ## Features

 - **Elegant Typography & Layout**: Carefully crafted article views with optimal line lengths, spacing, and typography using `@tailwindcss/typography`.